OldRadioWorld.com

-Judy Canova Show Picture Judy Canova (November 20, 1913 – August 5, 1983) was an American comedienne, actress, singer and radio personality.
+Judy Canova Show - OTR Picture Judy Canova (November 20, 1913 - August 5, 1983) was an American comedienne, actress, singer and radio personality.

 The popularity of the Canova family led to numerous performances on radio in the 1930s, and they made their Broadway debut in the revue, Calling All Stars.
 An offer from Warner Bros. led to several bit parts before she signed with Republic Pictures.
 During her career she recorded for the RCA Victor label and appeared in more than two dozen Hollywood films, including Scatterbrain (1940), Joan of Ozark (1942) and Lay That Rifle Down (1955).